 See all problems of the 2007 Toyota Avalon.

 The contact owns a 2010 Toyota Avalon.
 The contact stated

 he was driving with the cruise control set to approximate speeds of 74 mph.
 He engaged the brakes and the when attempting to reset the cruise control, the vehicle abnormally accelerated to speeds of 95 mph.
 He was able to deactivate the cruise control and applied the brakes to stop the acceleration.
 The manufacturer advised the contact to have the dealer inspect the vehicle for the failure.
 The contact stated before the failure, the vehicle was repaired under NHTSA campaign id number: 09v388000 (vehicle speed control: accelerator pedal).
 The failure mileage was approximately 1,800 and the current mileage was approximately 6,000.
 Updated 11/02/10.
 Updated 11/04/10.

 See all problems of the 2010 Toyota Avalon.

-The vehicle is a 2009 Toyota Avalon.
 I believe the Toyota acceleration issue has to do with the cruise control.
 I believe the cruise control is being invoked by a software bug and also the accelerate function of the cruise control somehow gets activated.
 I was driving a Toyota Avalon using the adaptive cruise control.
 I decided to bump up my speed to I tapped "accel" a few times.
 Before I knew it the car was at 85 mph on the cruise control display.
 I do not think I was actually traveling 85 mph, though.
 I hit the brake and it cancelled the cruise control and the car slowed down.
-It was 03/07/10 when this cruise control issue occurred.

 See all problems of the 2009 Toyota Avalon.